pcorey/pcorey.github.io/_posts/2018-03-19-js-low-level-obfuscation-leads-to-higher-levels-of-clarity.markdown

 One of the things I find most interesting about J is its ties to natural language, and its corresponding use of code constructs called "hooks" and "forks".

 Many people argue that J is a "write-only" language because of its extreme terseness and complexity of syntax.
-As a beginner, I'd tend to agree, but I'm starting to warm up to the fact that it might be [more readable than it first lets on](https://www.youtube.com/watch?v=v7Mt0GYHU9A).
+As a beginner, I'd tend to agree, but I'm starting to warm up to the idea that it might be [more readable than it first lets on](https://www.youtube.com/watch?v=v7Mt0GYHU9A).

 ## What is J?